Anthony Joshua promises to gain undisputed status in 2019

-A Wilder win could mean negotiations will be ramped up for a huge unification which would see both fighters earn over $20m each.
+A Wilder win could mean negotiations will be ramped up for a huge unification, seeing both fighters earn over $20m each.

 That’s the blueprint for Joshua.
-Although a Fury upset would put a spanner in those works.
+However, a Fury upset would put a spanner in those works.

 There’s also the small matter of several mandatories to deal with for Joshua.
 With the likes of Kubrat Pulev and Dillian Whyte already lined up by the IBF and WBO.

-Alexander Povetkin being swept aside in September took care of the WBA obligation, although Joshua’s work never seems done with all of the governing bodies.
+Being swept aside in September, Alexander Povetkin took care of the WBA obligation, although Joshua’s work never seems done with all of the governing bodies.

 World Boxing Council President Mauricio Sulaiman has already stated Wilder’s mandated defenses are on hold until talks with Joshua are exhausted as Dominic Breazeale waits in the wings.

 “We hope that this fight will happen.
-The world has a great interest to see these giants of Boxing fighting.
+The world has a great interest in seeing these giants of Boxing fighting.
 They’re returned keen interest and focus on the heavyweight division.